ctrlaltdeleon/infinitygauntlet/books/cracking-the-code-interview-6th/ctci-5.md

   - "It takes me a bit to know people and situations before I weigh in on something they're discussing.
 I'm usually listening and analyzing, but when I contribute I make it worthwhile and sometimes it takes a while to find that balance for me."
 - Also could be treated as "Where do you need to improve?"

-### What questions should you ask the interviewer?
+### What Questions Should You Ask the Interviewer?

 - Genuine questions:
   - "What is the ratio of testers to devs to program managers?"